department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/military-funerals.md

 ---
 layout: page-breadcrumbs.html
-title: What to Expect at a Military Funeral
+title: What to Expect at a Funeral
 template: 6-info-page
 ---

-We carry out military burial and memorial services at national cemeteries with dignity and respect.
-Find out what happens at a military burial or memorial service.
+We carry out burial and memorial services at national cemeteries with dignity and respect.
+Find out what happens at a burial or memorial service.

 ### What happens during the ceremony?